jg210/elf-dependencies/README.md

 bin/elf-dependencies --help
 ```

-## Dependencies

-To use this tool, you need:
+To use this tool, you need to have the following installed:

 * ruby
+* objdump
 * graphviz